Gurrasso/odin-json-parser/README.md

     tokens, tokenizer_err := tokenize_json_data(file_data)
     if tokenizer_err != .NO_ERROR do return nil, tokenizer_err

-    // It then takes the Tokens array and turns it into a Value struct parsed_data, parse_err := parse(tokens)
+    // It then takes the Tokens array and turns it into a Value parsed_data, parse_err := parse(tokens)
     if parse_err != .NO_ERROR do return nil, parse_err